rdforte/ryanforte.tech/content/competitive-programming/hackerrank-street-lights.md

 How I have approached this question may be different to how others have approached this question.
 Though this approach will get you 30/30 points on HackerRank.

-If we line up all of our street lights side by side and only calculate the light of the current street pole up to the light of the next street pole then this will cater for any overlapping light.
+If we line up all of our street lights side by side, and only calculate the left most light of the current street pole up to the left most light of the next street pole, then this will cater for any overlapping light.

 ![street light next to each other](/competitive-programming/images/hackerrank-street-lights/street-light-solution.png)